Lucão (footballer, born 1995)

-Lucas Marcos Meireles (born 22 September 1995), commonly known as Lucão (ルカオ), is a Brazilian footballer who plays as a forward and currently plays for Japanese club Fagiano Okayama.
+Lucas Marcos Meireles (born 22 September 1995), commonly known as Lucão (ルカオ), is a Brazilian professional footballer who plays as a forward for Japanese club Fagiano Okayama.

-Club career
+Career

-On 5 July 2018, he joined Albanian-based Kosovan side Gjilani.
+On 5 July 2018, Lucão joined Albanian-based Kosovan side Gjilani.
 However, later in the same month, he moved to Greece to join Apollon Larissa.

 He moved to Kagoshima United the following season.
 After one season with Kagoshima United, he was loaned to Zweigen Kanazawa.
 This loan spell was very successful, with Lucão scoring numerous goals for Zweigen Kanazawa, finishing with ten league goals for the season.

 At the expiration of his loan deal with Zweigen Kanazawa, it was announced that he would join Matsumoto Yamaga for the 2021 season.
 He signed a contract extension with Matsumoto Yamaga for the 2022 season.
 He left at the end of the 2022 season.

 In February 2023, he signed for Fagiano Okayama, following his departure from Matsumoto Yamaga.
 On 7 January 2025, he signed a new contract with the club.